fbecart/zinoma/README.md

 Specifies a command to run upon successful build of the target.
 It should be a string.

-This can be a long-lasting command, such as a server.
+This keyword is meant to enable the execution of long-lasting command, such as servers.

 Services are only executed in watch mode (when the `--watch` flag is passed to `zinoma`).
 They are restarted every time the target `build` runs to completion.